Aryagm/blockdl/README.md

    Navigate to `http://localhost:5173`

-## 🤝 Contributing

-While this repository is not the main, bug reports and feature suggestions are welcome!
-Please open an issue to discuss any changes.

 ## 📄 License

 This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.